 Of course, no matter how large the sample size of the outcomes we present, the evidence will always be just a portion of the total number of possible outcomes across markets and across time.
 When we look at possible outcomes we must understand that these outcomes are not based on the market conditions of a particular moment.
 That would be unsatisfactory and biased.
 Because we cannot possibly know what will happen in any particular market, we must instead look at the estimating the character of all markets in a given condition.

 In the Stock Trends Inference Model the given condition is represented by the Stock Trends indicator combination.
 That combination is the aggregate of the Stock Trends trend indicator, the length of time the current trend category (BULLISH or BEARISH), the length of time of the current trend indicator, the 13-week Relative Strength (RSI) indicator value, the 1-week RSI +/- indicator, and the volume indicator.
-These indicators quantify and categorize market condition in terms of trend and price momentum.
+These indicators quantify and categorize a market condition in terms of trend and price momentum.
 Distinct combinations of these indicators qualify particular trends by price momentum and volume characteristics.

 If we look at the current Stock Trends indicator combination of AAPL, for example, we can see that this stock is in the 31st week of being labeled with a (strong) Bullish indicator and that it has been in a BULLISH trend category for 52-weeks.
 Its 13-week Relative Strength indicator (RSI) value is 109, indicating AAPL has outperformed the S&P 500 index by approximately 9% over the past 13-week period.
 The current RSI +/- indicator is (+) , indicating the stock outperformed the benchmark market index in the past week.
 Finally, there is no Unusual Volume indicator, indicating that last week's trading volume was not high or low enough to be assigned either a high or low volume indicator.